 Most photographers are only too happy to speak with couples who are interested in inviting them to be a part of their elopement adventure.
 It’s a great way for them to get to know you better.
 We love hearing the stories behind how our couples met, their first dates and how their engagement took place!
 It’s also a chance for you to get a sense of them and how they would fit into your day!

-It goes without saying that if you are looking for two friendly, fun, nature-loving Scotland-based wedding photographers to capture your elopement, we would love to hear more about your plans!
+It goes without saying that if you are looking for two friendly, fun, nature-loving Scotland elopement wedding photographers to capture your day, we would love to hear more about your plans!
 We absolutely love shooting elopement weddings in Glencoe.
-It’s so epic!
-We feel so honoured and lucky to be part of our couples unique and special wedding day and we do everything that we can to ensure that they have the most amazing time!
-In addition to photographing their day, we have acted as witnesses for many of our couples and we would be honoured to do the same for you.
+We feel so honoured and lucky to be part of our couples unique and special wedding day and we do everything that we can to ensure that they have the most amazing experience!
+As we always work as a husband-and-wife team, so in addition to photographing your elopement wedding day we can also act as your two witnesses!
+We have done so for many of our elopement couples in the past, and we would be honoured to do the same for you…

 If you’re planning a Glencoe wedding or elopement, we would love to hear from you!
 Get in touch with us via our contact form, or click the button below.